MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 For instance, I once worked with a team that was under a huge amount of pressure working on a very legacy application.
 There was one particular developer that stood out as always being busy.
 After some time with the team we noticed that every couple of weeks this particular developer would disappear for a day to make a build for the testers.
 Because of the pressure he was under, occasionally he would miss a step during the build process and send through a build pack with an old file.
 This would only get picked up after a few hours of it being with the testers which meant he would then need to spend another day re-doing the build and the manual testing would need start over again.
 You can imagine how popular he was when this happened and how much he enjoyed his build days.

 After quite a bit of encouragement we convinced him to give us time to help him automate the build.
 It took us a few days, but we managed to automate the build so that anyone could generate it.
-What once was an error prone process took almost a full day of a developers time was reduced to a matter of seconds.
+What once was an error prone process that took almost a full day of a developers time was reduced to a matter of seconds.

-Now the net result of this wasn't just creating an additional a day and a half a month of developer time.
-Automation made making a build painless, things that are painless you do more often which resulted in the team making smaller more frequent builds.
+The net result of this wasn't just creating an additional a day and a half a month of developer time.
+Automating the build made making the build painless.
+Things that are painless are done more often which in this case resulted in the team making smaller more frequent builds.
 Smaller more frequent builds resulted in more frequent releases which meant that business got features sooner than they had previously.

 If you have not automated and democratized your build yet, seriously consider it as a first line candidate.